 Many outlets of A2B have expanded to serving chat items, a North Indian specialty and some outlets also run a vegetarian restaurant.
 At present, there are more than ninety branches across the city.
 Economical and fresh, Adyar Ananda Bhavan Sweets and Snacks shop is by far the most popular restaurant and sweet shop in Chennai.

-Review of Grand Sweets and Snacks Shop in Chennai
+Review of Grand Sweets

 Yet another chain store, started by a couple selling homemade sweets and snacks is the Grand Sweets and Snacks .
 This shop is known for its consistent quality.